 To understand how we use information about the communications devices you use, such as IP address (the location of the computer on the internet) and cookies, please see our Cookies policy page.

 There are a number of ways that we may use your personal information, all to help us provide the most relevant and personalised service for you.
 The following are some of the ways we use your personal information for our core activities:

 - To provide you with information (such as fundraising or campaigning activities), services or products you’ve requested or which we feel may interest you.
+When you interact with an email sent from the NSPCC, such as opening an email or clicking on a particular we link, we will receive information about that interaction.
+We use this information to ensure that we understand how our campaigns are being received, as well as to ensure that we continue to act in accordance with how you've chosen to hear from us.
 We may also permit selected third parties to provide you with information on our behalf.
 But all this will only happen when you’ve consented to this.
 For more information, please see “Sharing your information with third parties” below.